 • Universal waterproof phone case – Keep smartphones dry with this waterproof case when hanging out at the beach.

 • Camera/photography gear – Greece is very photogenic so don’t forget to bring your camera!
-A GoPro or an affordable underwater camera are great for taking photos at the beach.
-If you are traveling alone or as a couple, you might want to to take a selfie stick/portable tripod to take amazing photos of yourself.
+A GoPro or an affordable underwater camera is great for taking photos at the beach.
+If you are traveling alone or as a couple, you might want to bring a selfie stick/portable tripod to take amazing photos of yourself.
 Don’t forget to bring an extra memory card.

-• Scarf – A lightweight scarf will keep you warm on chilly summer nights or places with too much air-conditioning.
-A scarf is also useful if visiting churches or monasteries which require women to cover up.
+• Scarf – A lightweight scarf or shawl will keep you warm on chilly summer nights or places with too much air-conditioning.
+It also comes in handy when visiting churches or monasteries which require women to cover up their shoulders.

 • Reusable water bottle – I like this insulated water bottle because it keeps my water and other drinks cool.
 While the water in Greece is safe to drink the water in the islands tastes salty so you might want a water bottle with build in filter.